XR-Studios/xr-studios.github.io/components.md

 ### Button Matrix
->Class: `ofxXRSMatrix`
+A control that allows the user to toggle one or several buttons in a grid; most often used for cue lists.
 <div align=justify>
 <img width="75%" src="./img/components/buttonMatrix.png"/>
 </div>

-A control that allows the user to toggle one or several buttons in a grid; most often used for cue lists.
+>Class: `ofxXRSMatrix`

+#### Methods
+- `void setRadioMode(bool radioMode)`
+    - Sets whether or not this matrix is in radio mode (only one button can be active at a time) to *radioMode*
+- `void setSelected(std::vector<int> listOfIndices)`
+    - Sets all the button numbers in *listOfIndices* to active.
+Note that even if this matrix is set to radio mode, if there is more than one element in *listOfIndices*, they will all be set to active.
+- `std::vector<int> getSelected()`
+    - Returns a vector with a list of the indices of buttons that are currently active on this matrix.
+- `ofxXRSMatrixButton* getButtonAtIndex(int index)`
+    - Returns a pointer to the *ofxXRSMatrixButton* at *index*, or nullptr if there is no button at that index.

+#### Instantiation

 ### 2D Coordinate Pad
->Class: `ofxXRS2dPad`
+A control that allows the user to see and set the 2D Position (X, Y) of whatever aspect of the stage or show is hooked up to it.
 <div align=justify>
 <img width="75%" src="./img/components/2dpad.png"/>
 </div>

-A control that allows the user to see and set the 2D Position (X, Y) of whatever aspect of the stage or show is hooked up to it.
+>Class: `ofxXRS2dPad`

+#### Methods
+- `void setPoint(ofPoint pt)`
+    - Moves the cursor to the location at *pt*.
+Does nothing if *pt* is outside of the bounds of this pad's graph.
+- `ofPoint getPoint()`
+    - Returns an *ofPoint* for the cursor's current location within the graph.
+- `void setBounds(ofRectangle bounds, bool scaleOnResize)`
+    - Sets this pad's graph to cover the coordinates spanning *bounds*.
+If *scaleOnResize* is true, the graph's coordinate system will resize with the pad.
+- `ofRectangle getBounds()`
+    - Returns an *ofRectangle* for the graph of this pad
+- `void reset()`
+    - Moves the cursor to the exact center of the pad's graph

+#### Instantiation

 ### Knob
-> Class: `TODO`

 Like a slider but visualized as a circle rather than a rectangle.
+> Class: `TODO; Not yet implemented`

 ### Large Button
->Class: `ofxXRSSimpleButton`
+Works exactly like a button but is free-standing and can be given custom dimensions.
+Can be either rectangular or circular, set via an **ofxXRSSimpleButton::BUTTON_SHAPE** passed during instantiation or to the *setShape()* function.
 <div align=justify>
 <img width="33%" src="./img/components/largeButton.png"/>
 </div>

-Works exactly like a button but is free-standing and can be given custom dimensions.
-Can be either rectangular or circular, set via an **ofxXRSSimpleButton::BUTTON_SHAPE** passed during instantiation or to the *setShape()* function.
+>Class: `ofxXRSSimpleButton`

 ### Large Image Button
->Class: `ofxXRSSimpleButton`
+Works exactly like a Large Button but the sprite will be an image given during instantiation rather than a circle or rectangle.

+!> Note that the button will appear *exactly* as its source image; there will be no border, cropping, resizing, or blending.
 <div align=justify>
 <img width="33%" src="./img/components/largeImageButton.png"/>
 </div>

-Works exactly like a Large Button but the sprite will be an image given during instantiation rather than a circle or rectangle.

-!> Note that the button will appear *exactly* as its source image; there will be no border, cropping, resizing, or blending.
+>Class: `ofxXRSSimpleButton`

 <p>&nbsp;</p>